 The last tab is about the data model and logging.
-Filename specifies the name of the file where all data is stored (original, translated strings and meta data).
-The persistence class allows you to use different methods to load and save the data.
+Filename specifies the name of the file where all data is stored (original, translated strings meta data).
+The persistence class allows t.o use different vou methods to load and save the data.

 These settings are meant for developers.

-Specifying a different Java class will cause a different routine will be used for loading and saving of the glossary.
+Specifying a different

+Java class will cause a different routine will be used for loading and saving of the glossary.
 Future extensions in this direction could allow e.g. to save in a database instead of a file.